Engine Cleaning with Muriatic Acid

 Byrd's Residential Services - Colfax, Washington

-What animal will eat both the carrion and the clover to clean up the fields?
-Rust and grease are very different and you are better off not asking for a single chemical to handle both problems.
-Grease is removed with solvents or caustics and rust is removed with acid.
-Get all the grease off first, and if you then see a problem with rust, look for a rust remover.
-A commercial phosphoric acid based one will be safer for you and your parts than messing with muriatic acid.
+A. Hi Mark, just as it's hard to find any single animal which will eat both the carrion & the clover to clean up a field, rust and grease are very different problems so a single chemical to handle both problems probably isn't a great idea.
+Grease is best removed with solvents or caustics and rust is removed with acid.
+Get the grease off first, and if you then see a problem with rust, look for a rust remover/convertor.
+A commercial phosphoric acid based one will be safer for you and your parts than messing with muriatic acid, and it can be dipped or brushed.
+Good luck!

 Pine Beach, New Jersey